anon-pradip/learning-redux-toolkit/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+In the project directory, you can run:

+### `json-server --watch "./src/data/productsList.json"`

+Runs the json server in the development mode.\
+Open the specific localhost url shown in command line to view it in your browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\